seemslegit42/aevonos/docs/OBELISK-PAY.md

 - **Atomic Tributes:** When a user engages an Instrument of Folly, `klepsydra-service` calculates the outcome, but it is `ledger-service`'s `logTributeEvent` function that executes the financial consequence.
 The tribute amount is debited, and any boon amount is credited, in a single, inseparable database transaction.
 This ensures the economy remains perfectly balanced.
 - **Rich Metadata:** Each `TRIBUTE` transaction is enriched with Klepsydra-specific metadata, including the `instrumentId`, the user's `luckWeight` at the moment of the tribute, the `outcome`, and the `boonAmount`.
 This provides an unparalleled level of data for the Economic Observatory to analyze user behavior and tune the system's pulse.
+- **Tribute Velocity Index (TVI) Telemetry**: The timestamp and amount of every tribute provide the raw data needed to calculate the TVI, a core sub-metric of Return on Belief (RoB).
+This turns every interaction with a Folly Instrument into a valuable piece of economic intelligence.
 - **Seamless Integration:** The user experiences a magical, seamless interaction with a Folly Instrument.
 Behind the scenes, Obelisk Pay provides the cold, hard, auditable truth of every micro-gamble, making the abstract concept of "luck" a measurable, billable event.

 ---